TheDreamLabUK/logseqSpringThing/docs/technical/websockets.md

 *   **Server:** Sends position updates at a rate determined by the `binary_update_rate` setting (defaulting to 30 Hz), controlled by a timer in `socket_flow_handler.rs`.
 The constant `POSITION_UPDATE_RATE` in `socket_flow_constants.rs` is 5 Hz, but the actual update rate is controlled by the settings.
 *   **Client:**  The client receives updates as they are sent by the server.
 There's no explicit throttling on the client side, other than limiting user-initiated updates to 2 nodes per message.
+*   **Initial Delay:** To ensure GPU computations have time to run, the server now has a 500ms delay before starting to accept client connections.

 ## 8. Order of Operations

 1. Client initiates a WebSocket connection to `/wss`.
 2. In development, Vite proxies the connection to `ws://localhost:4000`.
 3. In Docker, the connection goes to port 4000 on the host, which is mapped to port 4000 of the `webxr` container.
+4. Before accepting connections, the server has a brief delay (500ms) to allow the GPU to compute initial node positions.
-4.  `nginx` (inside the container) receives the connection on port 4000.
+5.  `nginx` (inside the container) receives the connection on port 4000.
-5.  `nginx` proxies the WebSocket connection to the Rust backend on `127.0.0.1:3001`.
+6.  `nginx` proxies the WebSocket connection to the Rust backend on `127.0.0.1:3001`.
-6. The `socket_flow_handler` in the Rust backend handles the connection.
+7. The `socket_flow_handler` in the Rust backend handles the connection.
-7. The server sends a `connection_established` message (JSON).
+8. The server sends a `connection_established` message (JSON).
+9. The server sends a `loading` message to signal that the client should display a loading indicator.
-8. The client sends a `requestInitialData` message (JSON).
+10. The client displays a loading indicator and sends a `requestInitialData` message (JSON).
-9. The server starts sending binary position updates at the configured interval.
+11. The server starts sending binary position updates at the configured interval.
+12. The server sends an `updatesStarted` message to signal that updates have begun.
+13. The client hides the loading indicator upon receiving the `updatesStarted` message.
-10. The client receives and processes the binary data, updating the visualization.
+14. The client receives and processes the binary data, updating the visualization.
-11. The server and client exchange `ping` and `pong` messages for connection health (although the client-side pinging is primarily handled by the `docker-compose` healthcheck and potentially Cloudflared).
+15. The server and client exchange `ping` and `pong` messages for connection health (although the client-side pinging is primarily handled by the `docker-compose` healthcheck and potentially Cloudflared).
-12. User interactions on the client can trigger sending binary node updates (limited to 2 nodes) to the server.
+16. User interactions on the client can trigger sending binary node updates (limited to 2 nodes) to the server.

+## 9. Loading State and User Feedback

+*   **Server-Side Loading Message:** After the connection is established, the server sends a `loading` message to indicate data is being prepared.
+*   **Client-Side Loading Indicator:** Upon receiving the `loading` message, the client displays a loading indicator (in `VisualizationController.ts`).
+*   **Updates Started Signal:** Once the server is ready to send position updates, it sends an `updatesStarted` message.
+*   **Loading Complete:** Upon receiving the `updatesStarted` message, the client hides the loading indicator and begins displaying the graph.
+*   This provides visual feedback during the initialization process and ensures users don't see poorly-distributed node layouts.